TheoSourget/fyp2024/README.md

 # Projects in Data Science - Medical Imaging
-This repo is for the group H
+This repo is for the group H for the project in data science course!

 ## Overview